Mailand Kunst

 Then a bar filled with slot machines and slot machine screens loaded with words that give hope and dreams: Monte Carlo Gold, Hawai (…)

-On the next screen, a community is filmed while celebrating, or forgetting – they dance with bucks in their hands, but we don’t know anything else besides this repeated fragment.
-Many fragments continue repeating in a kind of eternity, such as the dance on a street sign pole next to the highway of a likely sex worker or the image of empty condoms floating in the water.
-Behind the large, darkened windows of PAC, I see in a moment daisy heads; they remind that outside is sunny.
+On the next screen, a community is filmed while celebrating, or perhaps forgetting – they dance with bucks in their hands, but we don’t know anything else besides this repeated fragment.
+Many fragments continue repeating in a kind of eternity, such as the dance on a street sign pole next to the highway of a likely sex worker or the image of condoms floating in water.

 Monographic Exhibition